NOAA-GFDL/MDTF-diagnostics/README.md

 % ./src/conda/conda_env_setup.sh --all --conda_root $CONDA_ROOT --env_dir $CONDA_ENV_DIR
 ```

-to install all dependencies, which takes ~10 min (depending on machine and internet connection).
-The names of all framework-created environments begin with “_MDTF”, so as not to conflict with user-created environments in a preexisting conda installation.
+to install all needed environments.
+This takes ~10 min.
+The names of all framework-created environments begin with “_MDTF”, so as not to conflict with any other environments that are defined.

 - Substitute the actual paths for `$CODE_ROOT`, `$CONDA_ROOT`, and `$CONDA_ENV_DIR`.
 - The optional `--env_dir` flag directs conda to install framework dependencies in `$CONDA_ENV_DIR` (for space reasons, or if you don’t have write access).
 If this flag is omitted, the environments will be installed in `$CONDA_ROOT/envs/` by default.